mkpetterson/cancer-prediction/README.md

 </table>

 The data was split into train/validation/test sets with the percentages of each being 70/20/10.
 Model performance was gauged based on both accuracy and AUC of the test set.
+The distribution of the classes was around 60/40 for both dataset.

 ## Neural Network Selection